 Play Date Etiquette 101

-Being a new parent is full of new experiences, not only for your child, but for you, too!
-One of the most fun experiences our children can have are play dates with other children.
-Maybe they met someone they clicked with in their child care setting, on a playground, or you made friends with another parent of a similar aged child in the workplace or an event you attended.
-No matter how you met, you’re likely to experience the children wanting to spend more time together in a public place or one of your homes.
-For many of us this seemingly simple experience actually feels big and leads to many questions about how to go about managing expectations, keeping everyone happy, and (hopefully!) making plans for another play date in the future.
+No matter how the children meet, you are likely to experience them wanting to spend more time together.
+For many of us, this seemingly simple experience actually feels big!
+It leads to questions about managing expectations, keeping everyone happy, and (hopefully!) making plans for another play date in the future.
 Here we share common questions and answers from local experts to help pave your way to play date perfection!

 Question: I love getting together with fellow moms and dads for play dates, but sometimes I’m not sure what to expect.
 Everyone seems to have their own idea of what is acceptable.
 I don’t want to be overprotective or judge other parenting styles, but have my own rules, too.
 What’s normal, so I can then decide when it’s time to speak up?